StanfordVL/iGibson/examples/ros/gibson2-ros/README.md

 Environment Setup
 ============

 Here is all the steps you need to perform to install gibson and ros.
-Note that here you will need to install __from source__ and use __python2.7__.
+Note that here you will need to install using `pip install -e .` and use __python2.7__.
 If you did it differntly when installing Gibson, you will need to do it again. python3 is known to not being able to work with ros.

 ## Preparation